xtrinch/fcm-django/README.rst

 Using multiple FCM apps
 -----------------------

-By default the message will be sent using the default FCM ``firebase_admin.App`` (we initialized this in our settings).
+By default the message will be sent using the default FCM ``firebase_admin.App`` (we initialized this in our settings), or the one specified with the ``DEFAULT_FIREBASE_APP`` setting.

 This default can be overridden by specifying an app when calling send_message.
 This can be used to send messages using different firebase projects.

 .. code-block:: python